travis-ci/docs-travis-ci-com/user/firefox.md

 ## Version aliases

-In addition to specific version numbers, there are 6 special aliases you can use:
+In addition to specific version numbers, there are 6 special aliases you can use (the items in the bullet list hereunder are actually links to the respective versions):

 - [`latest`](https://download.mozilla.org/?product=firefox-latest&os=linux64&lang=en-US)
 - [`latest-esr`](https://download.mozilla.org/?product=firefox-esr-latest&os=linux64&lang=en-US)